CIBC Investor’s Edge Broker Review 2023

-CIBC Investors Edge is not only competitive with the other big bank brokerages in Canada, they are significantly cheaper when it comes to daily trading fees, clocking in at a flat $6.95 per transaction.
-That gets lowered to $5.95 if you’re still under a student account (if you’re a student and already investing – good on you!) and $4.95 if you meet the active investor threshold of 150 trades per quarter, you’ll pay only $4.95 per trade.
+CIBC Investor’s Edge trading platform is not only competitive with the other big bank brokerages in Canada, they are significantly cheaper when it comes to daily trading fees.
+If you meet the active trader threshold of 150 trades per quarter, you’ll pay only $4.95 per trade.

 Account and Transaction Fees